hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/contract.md

 you have come across, or topics from other classes)?
 Why are you interested in working on these things?_`

+After the previous homework, I feel like my main motivation is to see what limits I can push with the setup that we have in scala.
+We only scratched the surface in making the internal DSL's.
+With the current project goals, I also think I will be exploring the alternative aswell : External DSL's.
+So overall the skills I would like to focus on are learning about DSL's and polishing my experience with scala design implementation.
+In addition, I am excited to try and design this language now that I know the limits of what I can do.
+Especially now that we can get feedback and work in groups.

+Alternatively I would also be interested in checking out other solutions besides scala aswell.
+We didnt get too much into it in class, but I am excited to check on it.
+I think overall a GUI would be wayyyy out of scope for this project, but a solid readme and relatively quick way to use the language is my goal.
+Python would be my target for an internal DSL since its the simplest one and also commonly used.

 ## Time management plan

 `_How do you plan to set aside time outside of class, to work on the project?
 Are there intermediate milestones that you can create, to help you make consistent progress?_`

+I have biweekly HW's in my other classes, so ideally, I will have large work weeks and smaller work weeks in tandem with that schedule.
+So that my scheudle is a little bit easier to manage.
+I think tuesdays and mondays will be the main days I work.
+Ideally I maintain a similar schedule to before break with the work being done approximately around wednesday evening. (a little later the the tuesday deadline of the past).

+Some Intermediate milestones are:
+ - Design And "User Feedback"
+      - Make the design and see how people feel about it
+ - implement basic functionality
+ - Expand basic functionality with more and more tools

+The goal is to keep the system modular and a set of *tools* rather the set of *commands*.
+Ie give the user the ability to Filter for the largest three values( or something else), rather then making a command `filterHighestThree`.

 ## Teamwork plan